learn-co-curriculum/hs-forms-study-guide/README.md

 </form>
 ```

-The `action` corresponds to a route in the application controller.
+The `action` attribute corresponds to a route in the application controller.
 The `method` indicates how this info should be sent.
 The form tag above is set to send input to a '/tweets' route via a POST request.
 Let's break this down a little bit more.

 We've already learned about GET requests.
 We use GET requests when the browser is *getting* information from the server (like the HTML/CSS for a web page).